min2ha/ukwa-site/content/target/6588/index.en.md

   "subject": "Nelson Mandela"
 }

-# Royal Central: Nelson Mandela and Queen Elizabeth: An extraordinary relationship

 <p>Describes events surrounding the Queen's meeting with Nelson Mandela at the 1991 Commonwealth Heads of Government Meeting in Harare, and a subsequent meeting in 1996.</p>